updated: 26th of August 2020

 • 106: tele-counselling

 Didn’t find an answer to your question?
 No problem.
 You can always visit our offices between 8:30 am and 1:00 pm and 3:30 and 5:00 pm.
+Make sure you make an appointment first!
 You can also reach our live chat every work day, from 7:00 am to 7:00 pm via www.phservices.be